 Sometimes a nerve sits inside a tight space (similar to a tunnel) or is squeezed by scarring.
 In these cases, your surgeon may enlarge the tight space or free the nerve from the scar.

 Sometimes a section of a nerve is cut completely or damaged beyond repair.
 Your surgeon can remove the damaged section and reconnect healthy nerve ends (nerve repair) or implant a piece of nerve from another part of your body (nerve graft).
-These procedures can help your nerves to regrow.
+These procedures can help your nerves regrow.

 If you have a particularly severe nerve injury, your doctor may suggest surgery to restore function to critical muscles by transferring tendons from one muscle to another.